2005 Pacific hurricane season: Tropical Depression Sixteen-E

-The final tropical cyclone of the season developed from a tropical wave that emerged off Africa on September 28.
+A tropical depression developed from a tropical wave that emerged off Africa on September 28.
 The wave entered the eastern Pacific over two weeks later, still embedded within the ITCZ.
 Deep convection and a better defined circulation became established as the system detached from the feature, leading to the formation of a tropical depression by 00:00 UTC on October 15.
 Steered on the south side of the Mexican subtropical ridge, the depression organized as extremely deep convection burst over its center; this led to the formation of an eye-like feature on microwave imagery, and it is possible the depression briefly attained tropical storm intensity.
-Shortly thereafter, however, easterly wind shear exposed the low-level center, and the depression degenerated to a remnant low by 00:00 UTC on September 18.
+Shortly thereafter, however, easterly wind shear exposed the low-level center, and the depression degenerated to a remnant low by 00:00 UTC on October 18.

 The remnant low continued westward, now steered by low-level easterly flow across the basin.
 Early on October 19, deep convection began to reform near the circulation, leading to the re-designation of a tropical depression by 12:00 UTC that day.
 Like its previous incarnation, however, a combination of dry air and southeasterly wind shear prevented the cyclone from intensifying to tropical storm status, with only a few curved band in its northern semicircle.
 Steady weakening occurred until the depression degenerated to a remnant low for a second time around 00:00 UTC on October 21.
 The remnant low turned southwestward before becoming reabsorbed into the ITCZ well southwest of the Baja California peninsula twelve hours later.